romaimperator/eu5_auto_expand_forked/future_ideas.md

 - Add option to toggle auto-expand in the buildings filtered view so it's easy to do mass auto-expand in large countries
 - Add a setting for minimum control before auto-build occurs
 - Add a setting for amount of overbuild allowed in a location by percent of extra cost (maybe just how many extra levels over cap)
+- Add a setting to set minimum building discount before auto-expanding